 C-Section

 Your incision will still be healing and so the belly band and cold packs will still be necessary at this point.
-You also won't be able to drive until the six-week mark, so make sure you're delegating lots of tasks to those around you.
+You also won't be able to drive until the 6-week mark, so make sure you're delegating lots of tasks to those around you.

 Exercise